 - Make use of the state DMV information.
 There may a service online which enables you to run a car check with the vehicle identification number (VIN) from the model you are interested in.
 You can also visit your state DMV office.

 Vital Tips to Sell Your Vehicle With a Car Lien

 You can also go through the route of selling your car to a dealership or to another person while sorting out the payoff and the car lien at the same time.
-If you sell to a dealership they can help with sorting the paper work but if you seal to a private party, you might be responsible for sorting the paperwork.
+If you sell to a dealership they can help with sorting the paperwork but if you sell to a private party, you might be responsible for sorting the paperwork.

 Considering Buying a Car?
 Try Financing Online